Accredited Online Radiologic Technology Programs

 • Radiation physics

-Aspiring students should also note that they also will be required to complete clinical hours in a healthcare setting, learning the hands-on applications of the discipline.
+Aspiring students should also note that they will be required to complete clinical hours in a healthcare setting, where they will learn the discipline’s hands-on applications.

 Some programs—particularly at the bachelor’s degree level—allow students to specialize in areas such as: